NENUBioCompute/UBPs-Pred/Description.md

 # UBPs_Predictor
 ---
 ## Abstract
   Ubiquinone is an important cofactor that plays vital and diverse roles in many biological processes.
 Ubiquinone-binding proteins (UBPs) are receptor proteins that are docking with ubiquinones.
 Analyzing and identifying UBPs by computational approach will provide insights into the pathway associated with ubiquinones.
-In this work, we firstly proposed an UBPs predictor (UBPs-Pred), the optimal feature subset selected from three categories of sequence-derived features was fed into the extreme gradient boosting (XGBoost) classifier.
+In this work, we firstly proposed an UBPs predictor (UBPs-Pred), the optimal feature subset selected from three categories of sequence-derived features was fed into the extreme gradient boosting (XGBoost) classifier, and the parameter of the XGBoost was tuned by multi-objective particle swarm optimization (MOPSO).
+The experimental results over the independent validation demonstrated the considerable prediction performance with the Matthews correlation coefficient (MCC) of 0.517.

 ## Project Instruction
 This project includes training and testing.
 The training code is in the Train folder.
 First, the sequence features are extracted, the features are ranked using Importance Ranking.py, and the ranking results are input into IFS.py to find the best-performing feature set.
 Use MOPSO Perform parameter optimization to find the optimal parameter set.
 The test code is in the Test folder.
 Enter a protein ID (Uniport) to get the prediction result.